wlillisdev/hiking-hub/README.md

   - The text on the screen clearly tells the user whats the site is about and what the user needs to do next.
 And they are encourage to sign up with a bold sign up button.
   - The hero image also has a Parallax Scrolling Effect with the text.
   - The text on the home screen changes depending on if the usere is logged in or not.
-  - Landing page below shows the text displayed when new user to site is not registered.
+  - Landing page below shows the text displayed when new user viditd the siteand is not registered.
   - <img src="static/readme/landing_logged_out.png" alt="hero not logged out" width="675"/>
-  - Landing page below shows the text displayed when user logged in.
+  - Landing page below shows the text displayed when user is logged in.
   - <img src="static/readme/landing_logged_in.png" alt="hero not logged in" width="675"/>

 __Why Join Us__